-- 1. Did you use your pen each time there was an "action word"? - 2.
-Was the angle of the book ideal? - □ 3.
-Did you turn over the pages while saying the "turn over sentences"? - 4.
-Were the movements of your pen in sync with vour words? - □ 5.
-Did you keep your pen on the diagrams? - 6.
-Did you pause at the right times and let the non-Christian answer?
-(The two comprehension checkpoints - pages 7 ... {Hell} and 9 ... {Perfect} Was the script accurate? - Was your voice varied and the pace varied in order to sound interestina? - Did the presentation flow? - Did you use any rapport builders? eq appropriate touch and encouraging comments - If a group presentation, did you include everyone in the aroup? - Was there lots of love, grace, and gentleness? - Did you really sound like you believed what you were saying or did it sound like a rehearsed presentation?
+- ❑ Was the angle of the screen ideal? - Did you tap the screen at the second to last narration word to flow through the presentation? - Did you use your finger to direct attention to particular diagrams? (advanced only) - Did you pause at the words in {braces} and let the viewer answer? - Did you emphasis the words in italics? - □ Was the script accurate? - □ Was your voice varied and the pace varied in order to sound interesting? - Did the presentation flow? - □ If a group presentation, did you include everyone in the group? - □ Was there lots of love, grace, and gentleness? - Did you really sound like you believed what you were saying or did it sound like a rehearsed presentation?